Best Personal Locator Beacons and Satellite Messengers 2025

 Non-emergency messaging allows a person to communicate more with friends and family.

 A basic device will be able to send out preset messages of reassurance.
-Other devices can be used similar to a cell phone, only signaling via satellite rather than cell towers.
+Other devices can be used similarly to SMS cell phone messages, only signaling via satellite rather than cell towers.

 Non-emergency messaging is less important than emergency messaging and more expensive.
 However, it does greatly improve communication.
 Another advantage of a two-way system is it allows you to cancel an SOS message should it be sent in error.